|

 jeopardizes the freedom and security of the world, who made the

+ultimate sacrifice to protect his country and its citizens.
 Thank you for all of your prayers and beautiful words of love

 and concern for Sam and his family during this horrendous